fdcastel/Proxmox-Automation/README.md

     --bridge            Use bridge for container networking (default = vmbr0).
     --hwaddr            MAC address for eth0 interface.
     --install-docker    Install docker and docker-compose.
+    --no-start          Do not start the container after creation.
     --help, -h          Display this help message.
 ```